Special Educational Needs and Inclusion (SENI) MA

 Whatever your current role within educational practice, the programme will provide an opportunity to build your knowledge of theoretical frameworks by studying an exciting range of innovative modules.

 This is a flexible programme, and you can tailor your learning to your own individual context and background.
-For example, the programme provides a clear progression for SEN-coordinators (SENCOs) who may have previously completed a Postgraduate Certificate Award.
+For example, the MA in Special Educational Needs and Inclusion (SENI) provides a clear progression for SEN-coordinators (SENCOs) who may have previously completed a Postgraduate Certificate Award.

 Through experiential enquiry, research and scholarship you will learn about historical and contemporary theoretical frameworks surrounding SEN/D. You will also develop the research skills needed for analysis and appraisal of SEN/D provision.